-These are the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003 and of EU Regulation 2016/679 General Data Protection Regulation (GDPR)
+The Cookie Law refers to the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003 and of EU Regulation 2016/679 General Data Protection Regulation (GDPR).

-Is any and all data that relates to an identifiable person who can be directly or indirectly identified from that data, as defined by the EU Regulation 2016/679 General Data Protection Regulation (GDPR).
+Personal Data is any and all data that can identify a person, as defined by the EU Regulation 2016/679 General Data Protection Regulation (GDPR).

-Our VAT number is ##tax-number##.
-Our Data Protection Officer is ##dpo## and we can be contacted at ##contact-url##
+Our Data Protection Officer is E Jamieson and can be contacted by using our contact page